1. What are the default ports

 On the other hand, the

 dcrwallet that contains your funds, for best security, should really not be on a system that has Internet access as it is significantly more difficult for someone to steal your coins if the wallet that contains them is not even on a machine that is accessible via the Internet.
-Obviously, if you are staking your coins, you will need at least one Internet-facing
+If you are staking your coins, you will need at least one Internet-facing

 dcrwallet instance.
 Thus, the most secure setup involves having one “cold”